darcyclarke/minargs/README.md

 # minargs

-`minargs` is meant to be a primitive library which expands the current `process.argv` information for developers that want to quickly write CLI tools with minimal configuration, assumptions & dependencies.
+`minargs` is an argument parser with _minimal_ configuration & assumptions.
 Argument parsing can take many shapes but the explicit goals of this library are as follows:

 ### Goals
 - **no** usage